asavinov/prosto/README.md

 *Tuples* are a formal representation of data values.
 A tuple has structure declared by its *attributes*.

-A *set* is a collection of *tuples*.
-A set is a formal representation of a collection of values.
+A *set* is a formal representation of a collection of tuples representing data values.
 Tuples (data values) can be only added to or removed from a set.
 In `Prosto`, sets are implemented via table objects.

 A *function* is a mapping from an input set to an output set.
 Given an input value, the output value can be read from the function or set for the function.
 In `Prosto`, functions are implemented via column objects.